 But how on Earth can you afford to purchase 25 books AND Christmas presents each year?

 That’s a totally valid question!
-Luckily, K’s school participates in Scholastic Book Club so I can usually find books priced for $1-2 (like the 12 Days of Christmas Pack), and when that’s split between the two houses, $12.50-$25.00 isn’t too terribly bad.
+Luckily, K’s school participates in Scholastic Book Club so I can usually find books priced for $1-2, and when that’s split between the two houses, $12.50-$25.00 isn’t too terribly outrageous.
 But still, not ideal when you also factor in all of the other presents you have to purchase during the holidays.

 You can also find great deals at Half Price Books!
 That’s where we purchase all of K’s chapter books.
 They’re still in great condition, and they’re half the price!